How to Fake Your Way Through Any Super Bowl Scenario

 It's not just about the sweet ring and the giant Vince Lombardi trophy.
 There's also the bragging rights and the pride.
 This marks the Chiefs' third trip to the Super Bowl.
 However, they haven't been to the Big Game in 50 years.
 The last time they were there was in 1970, when they beat the Minnesota Vikings (anyone else now singing "Truth Hurts" by Lizzo?) and secured their first (and so far only) Super Bowl victory.

 As for the 49ers, this is their seventh trip to the Super Bowl.
 The last time they were there was in 2013, when they lost to the Baltimore Ravens.
 However, they have five Super Bowl wins under their belt so far.
-If they win on Sunday, they'll be tied with the Pittsburgh Steelers and New England Patriots for most Super Bowl wins ever.
+If they win on Sunday, they'll be tied with the Pittsburgh Steelers and the New England Patriots for most Super Bowl wins ever.

 Who are the main players?